-Parents/Guardians must complete the referral form found at the bottom of this page for permission for assessment for the GT program.
+Parents/Guardians must complete the referral form found at the bottom of this page for permission for assessment for the Gifted and Talented program.

 Qualitative and Quantitative Assessment

-All students referred for GT assessment will complete a testing process.
+All students referred for Gifted and Talented assessment will complete a testing process.
 Testing instruments are approved by the district, are aligned with best practices, and are appropriate to the student’s grade level.
 Parent and teacher evaluations may be included in the assessment process.

 Parents and teachers rate the student on a variety of areas including vocabulary, expression, mastery levels, critical thinking, reasoning skills, reading level, observation skills, and problem-solving.

-The assessment results are evaluated by the Dripping Springs ISD GT Assessment Committee.
+The assessment results are evaluated by the Dripping Springs ISD Gifted and Talented Assessment Committee.
 The committee may consider additional evaluation criteria including student portfolios, anecdotal information, and other relevant data.
-The GT Assessment Committee makes the final determination as to whether or not the student is accepted in the GT program.
+The Gifted and Talented Assessment Committee makes the final determination as to whether or not the student is accepted in the Gifted and Talented program.

-Students who were identified as gifted in their previous district and the prior districts assessment procedures does not meet DSISD’s GT identification requirements will be administered the NNAT 3 as a screening instrument.
-Students meeting the district standard on this screening assessment will be placed in the appropriate GT program immediately.
+Students who were identified as gifted in their previous district and the prior districts assessment procedures does not meet DSISD’s Gifted and Talented identification requirements will be administered a screener.
+Students meeting the district standard on this screening assessment will be placed in the appropriate Gifted and Talented program immediately.

-Students new to the district identified as gifted in their previous district who do not qualify based on comparable assessments or by score on the screening instrument may be referred for further assessment according to the district assessment guidelines and the GT Assessment Committee.
-GT assessment for previously identified new students will be completed within six weeks of enrollment and placement will be adjusted as determined by the campus/district GT committee.
+Students new to the district identified as gifted in their previous district who do not qualify based on comparable assessments or by score on the screening instrument may be referred for further assessment according to the district assessment guidelines and the Gifted and Talented Assessment Committee.
+Gifted and Talented assessment for previously identified new students will be completed within six weeks of referral and placement will be adjusted as determined by the campus/district Gifted and Talented committee.